Download full comic

 Vinton, North Carolina

 Sam leaps into Henry Brisco, a boozing newspaper man.
-The Starbright and Quantum Leap projects are destined to be wiped from existance if Sam can't help a high school girl, who will later become an important figure in the NASA space program.
+The Starbright and Quantum Leap projects are destined to be wiped from existence if Sam can't help a high school girl, who will later become an important figure in the NASA space program.

 Summary by mshirley27